 Still in use today, the Arena is a unique open-air opera theatre.
 During the summer months, Opera performances are held regularly.
 It has also held rock concerts, ballet performances and more.

-A word of warning – although tickets are cheaper for seating on the stone steps, it can get a little uncomfortable.
+NOTE: Although tickets are cheaper for seating on the stone steps, it can get a little uncomfortable.
 Perhaps consider seating in the main arena when committing to a 4-hour Opera performance.

 Open for tourists to stroll around the Arena is a fascinating piece of history.
 I found the arena intriguing and enjoyed spending some time walking around, letting my imagination run wild imagining wild animals and Gladiators roaming its tunnels.